vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

 5. `max lifetime deposit` can be updated per asset via an Ethereum transaction
 6. Validators can, via multisig, stop and recommence processing bridge transactions
    - A representative set of validators can produce a multisig transaction that stops all future deposits and withdrawals
-   - All withdrawals that have been submitted but are currently delayed due to [withdrawal delay limit](#withdrawal-limits) do not occur when the delay time passes if the bridge has been stopped
-     - If the validators re-enable withdrawals before the delay limit time passes, the withdrawal occurs
    - A representative set of validators can produce a multisig transaction that allows the bridge to resume processing future deposits and withdrawals
    - All withdrawals that are submitted while the bridge is 'stopped' are rejected
    - All deposits that are submitted while the bridge is 'stopped' are rejected